adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

                 title: Tutorials
                 link: https://cloudcannon.com/tutorials/
                 description: >-
-                  Check out our collection of tutorial series.
-Learn the basics of a new static site generator with our beginner tutorial series.
-Or dive into more advanced topics like working with Bootstrap templates, remote data files, and SEO best practices.
+                  Check out our collection of tutorial series to learn more about building with your favorite static site generator.
               - image:
                 icon:
                   active: true